Achievable logoAchievable logo

 Exchange traded notes

-Exchange traded notes (ETNs) are technically debt securities, but the exam may compare and contrast them to exchange traded funds (ETFs).
-Both securities provide returns based on the performance of an underlying index, but they do it in different ways.
+Exchange traded notes (ETNs) are technically debt securities, but the exam may compare and contrast them with exchange traded funds (ETFs).
+Both can provide returns based on the performance of an underlying index, but they do it in different ways.

-When an investor purchases shares of an ETF, they gain ownership of securities in the fund.
-When securities held in the fund increase in value, the ETF increases (and vice versa).
-The securities in the ETF’s portfolio are structured to match the index it tracks.
-For example, the Spyder ETF contains the 500 stocks part of the S&P 500.
-Simply put, ETF owners make money when their investments rise in value.
+When you purchase shares of an ETF, you gain an ownership interest in the securities held by the fund.
+If the securities in the fund increase in value, the ETF’s share price generally increases (and vice versa).
+The ETF’s portfolio is structured to match the index it tracks.
+For example, the Spyder ETF holds the 500 stocks that make up the S&P 500.
+In other words, ETF investors generally profit when the underlying holdings rise in value.

-When an investor purchases an ETN, they loan money to a financial institution.
-Officially structured as a debt security, an ETN represents the promise from an issuer to pay its investors the return of an index.
-Unlike ETFs, ETNs maintain a maturity date.
-This is the day the issuer must pay the index’s return to the ETN holders.
+When you purchase an ETN, you’re lending money to a financial institution.
+Because an ETN is structured as a debt security, it represents the issuer’s promise to pay investors the return of an index.
+Unlike ETFs, ETNs have a maturity date.
+On that date, the issuer must pay the index’s return to ETN holders.

-Because ETNs are considered debt instruments, they are subject to default (credit) risk.
-If the issuer goes bankrupt, its investors could lose their entire investment (for reference, here’s the story on Lehman Brothers ETNs.
-Conversely, ETFs are not subject to default risk as they represent ownership of the underlying securities in the ETF (not a promise to repay borrowed funds).
+Because ETNs are debt instruments, they are subject to default (credit) risk.
+If the issuer goes bankrupt, investors could lose their entire investment (for reference, here’s the story on Lehman Brothers ETNs).
+By contrast, ETFs are not subject to default risk in the same way because they represent ownership of the underlying securities held by the fund (not a promise to repay borrowed funds).

-Like ETFs, ETNs are negotiable securities that trade in the secondary market, can be bought on margin (with borrowed money) and sold short.
-Additionally, both securities are tax efficient, although ETNs typically subject their investors to less taxation than ETFs.* Because there is no ownership of portfolio assets involved with an ETN, there are no dividend or capital gains payments.
-Therefore, ETNs are only taxable when sold or at maturity.
+Like ETFs, ETNs are negotiable securities that trade in the secondary market, can be bought on margin (with borrowed money), and can be sold short.
+Additionally, both securities are tax efficient, although ETNs typically subject their investors to less taxation than ETFs.* Because an ETN doesn’t involve ownership of portfolio assets, there are generally no dividend or capital gains payments.
+As a result, ETNs are typically taxable only when sold or at maturity.

 *Most ETFs are passively managed.
 Therefore, an ETF’s portfolio involves less trading, resulting in fewer taxable transactions reported to the IRS.
 This is why ETFs are considered tax efficient.